noflo/noflo-assembly/Readme.md

 const m0 = input.getData('m0');
 const m1 = input.getData('m1');
 const m2 = input.getData('m2');

+// Check for branch-specific errors here if needed

 let msg = merge(m0, m1);
 msg = merge(msg, m2);
 ```

-The assembly message in the first parameter has priority over the second parameter, meaning that if the second argument has a property with the same name as the first argument has, it will not overwrite the existing property.
+The assembly message in the first parameter has priority over the second parameter, meaning that if both messages have property with the same key, the property from this first object will not be overwritten by the second.